 A consumer prefers to make bulk quantity purchases when prices are less and makes fewer purchases when prices are high.

 Income is another main determinant which represents the purchasing power of the consumer.
 When income increases, the consumer starts purchasing more which results in more demand and vice versa while other factors remain constant.
 Income and demand are directly related to each other in case of normal and superior goods.

 Suppose if the salary of Mr A has increased, then he can purchase some luxury items such as television, air conditioners, and accessories.

 The relationship between income and different types of goods can be discussed as under :

-- Normal or Consumer goods: These refers to the goods which are consumed by all the people in society on a daily basis such as soaps, toothpaste, grains, clothes, etc. As the income increases, the quantity demanded consumer goods increases but up to a certain limit, other things remain the same.
+- Normal or Consumer goods: These refers to the goods which are consumed by all the people in society on a daily basis such as soaps, toothpaste, grains, clothes, etc. As the income increases, the Qd of consumer goods increases but up to a certain limit, other things remain the same.

 - Inferior goods: inferior goods are those whose demand decreases when income increases and vice versa.
 For example, public transportation, generic grocery products, and kerosene, etc.